AbdallahHemdan/Sorting-Visualizer/README.md

 -------------------
 Here in our model, each element value is represented by ```THE SIZE OF THE BAR``` and the algorithms sort them by placing the smallest elements on the left and the biggest elements on the right.

-The algorithms moves the items around by swapping elements, Withour using addational memory with creating another array.
+The algorithms moves the items around by swapping elements, Without using any addational memory with creating another array.

 ## 📷 ScreenShots
 ------------------